LukeZGD/Linux-Stuff/README.md

 # Arch-Stuff
- Arch scripts made my me
+ Arch scripts I made for personal use